 Backstory and Context

 The school is believed to have derived its name from Samuel Stiles, a farmer who owned property across South Boulevard on the corner opposite the school, in the northwest corner of section 3 of Troy Township.
-The intersection of Livernois and South Boulevard was sometimes locally referred to as "Stiles Corners."
+Around the turn of the twentieth century, the intersection of Livernois and South Boulevard was sometimes locally referred to as "Stiles Corners."